 Our art competitions are evaluated by a panel of distinguished professionals who represent different areas of expertise in the art industry.

 Maureen Burns-Bowie is a director of the United Nations Program at Women’s Caucus for Art and a representative to the United Nations, where she facilitates art events relating to social and environmental activism.
 Maureen is an active artist and a social activist.
 Her work in ceramics was featured at the various exhibitions and in books.
 Maureen is the juror for the art competition "TRANSFORMATION: Social".
 The curatorial project and exhibit "Transformation" will feature artists in three categories: Social, Personal, Beauty.

-Jayanthi Moorthy is an exhibiting mixed media artist and painter, art educator, member of A.I.R Gallery, NYC.
+Jayanthi Moorthy is an exhibiting artist, art educator, member of A.I.R Gallery, NYC.
 In 2016 she became a co-curator for the group show, Cooperative Consciousness, at Kochi Biennial, India.
 Ms. Moorthy organizes creative workshops for the folks of all ages and ancestries.
 She collaborates with performance artists and Indo-American Arts Organization.
-Jayanthi Moorthy also curates her own art community project, Art Fast, which celebrates creative energy and promotes Indian cultural heritage in the USA.
-Jayanthi is a Juror for the annual art competition "Show Your World" and "TRANSFORMATION: Social".
-The curatorial project and exhibit "Transformation" will feature artists in three categories: Social, Personal, Beauty.
+Along with that, Jayanthi curates her own art community project, Art Fast, which celebrates creative energy and promotes Indian cultural heritage in the USA.
+Jayanthi Moorthy is a Juror for the annual art competition "Show Your World" and "TRANSFORMATION: Social".